MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-issues-and-resolutions.md

-1. **Problems downloading attachments in SharePoint custom forms** (May 22, 2020) When using the attachment control to download an attachment, the click won't have any response when using Google Chrome version 83 or the new Microsoft Edge version 83.
+1. **Problems downloading attachments in SharePoint custom forms** (May 22, 2020) When using the attachment control to download an attachment, the click won't have any response when using Google Chrome version 83 or the new Microsoft Edge version 83 browser.
 As a workaround, change to use the default SharePoint form or use another browser.
 The team is actively working to fix this issue.

-1. **Problems downloading attachments in embedded Power Apps** (May 22, 2020) When using the attachment control to download an attachment, the click won't have any response when using Google Chrome version 83 or the new Microsoft Edge version 83.
+1. **Problems downloading attachments in embedded Power Apps** (May 22, 2020) When using the attachment control to download an attachment, the click won't have any response when using Google Chrome version 83 or the new Microsoft Edge version 83 browser.
 As a workaround, use another browser.
 The team is actively working to fix this issue.

 1. **Camera images when imported via Edge are flipped** (January 20, 2020)